-What you eat before and after a fast can really affect how you feel.
-Here’s the secrets.
+What you eat before and after can really affect how you feel.
+Here are the secrets

 - Drinks lots and lots of water, as much as possible (2-3 days before the fast) even if you feel you’re about to float off, it’s worth it by the time the fast is well underway.

 - Tap off coffee so you don’t have withdrawal symptoms like headaches.

 - Vary your meal schedule in the preceding days.
 If you normally eat the same time everyday, your body clock with automatically prepare to digest as the time approaches.
 By varying your meal schedule you may find it eases the hunger you might normally experience at meal times.